aoxborrow/Paste/README.md

 **REWRITE TODOs:**

-- make a Pre lib!
+- make example site more generic, add dummy text and illustrative CSS for menu heirarchy
+- write new description and a quick usage guide w/ screenshots

 - X refactor Page lib
 	- X Page Constructor -- change factory to Page::from_path()
 	- X update Page->is_current() and Page->is\_parent